Eileenbiabiabia/Coronary_Heart_Attack_Prediction/README.md

 In our website demo, we accomplished several functionalities:
 1. Using our model to give predictions based on the user's inputs(See Figure A in Appendix).
 2. Giving advice on health data such as BMI, providing dietary advice and exercise advice based on the health condition of different users.(See Figure B, C in Appendix)
 Given our website is used more of a reference, we put a lot of healthy tips on daily lifestyle rather than giving serious medical diagnosis.

-Appendix

-Figure A

-Figure B

-Figure C
+#How to run our website?
+pip install requirements.txt
+flask run